ebezzam/waveprop/README.md

 The following propagation models are implemented.
 All make use of the FFT unless otherwise noted.
 The implementations for Fraunhofer and Fresnel were heavily inspired from the MATLAB scripts for [this book](https://www.spiedigitallibrary.org/ebooks/PM/Numerical-Simulation-of-Optical-Wave-Propagation-with-Examples-in-MATLAB/eISBN-9780819483270/10.1117/3.866274?SSO=1).

 - Fraunhofer: best suited for far-field as it approximates wave-fronts as planar.
-- Fresnel (one-step, two-step, multi-step, angular spectrum): more suitable for near-field as it approximates wave-fronts as parabolic.
+- Fresnel (one-step, two-step, multi-step, convolutional): more suitable for near-field as it approximates wave-fronts as parabolic.
 - Angular spectrum, with evanescent waves and option to [bandlimit](https://opg.optica.org/oe/fulltext.cfm?uri=oe-17-22-19662&id=186848).
 Best suited for very near-field, as it maintains spherical wave-fronts, but more prone to aliasing (which is what bandlimiting can help with).
 - Direct integration (no FFT), "brute force" numerical integration, which can be *very* slow, as it directly computes the Rayleigh-Sommerfeld (convolution) integral.
 - FFT-DI, linearizes circular convolution of direction integration in the DFT domain as described [here](https://www.osapublishing.org/ao/fulltext.cfm?uri=ao-45-6-1102&id=87971).
 Uses three FFTs, and only practical for small output windows.